locationtech-labs/geopyspark/docs/guides/rdd.rst

 Why is ``start_zoom`` greater than ``end_zoom``?
 This is because ``start_zoom`` represents the lowest or most zoomed level of the pyramid.
-And the pyramiding procress starts with the greatest zoom and works its way up to the most zoomed out.
+And the pyramiding process starts with the greatest zoom and works its way up to the most zoomed out.